Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Introduction

 This work is motivated by physics, where there has been sustained and, in recent years, growing interest in possible Finslerian modifications of Einstein's theory of gravity \cite{pfeifer12,li14,minguzzi14c,fuster16,fuster18,hohmann19,caponio20}.
 Although several mathematical results can be generalized from Lorentz to Lorentz–Finsler geometry, there remains significant uncertainty regarding the identification of the gravitational field equations in the Finslerian setting.
 Of course, one should not merely attempt to guess the correct equations through algebraic analogies.
 Instead, physical motivations are needed to support one set of equations over another.

 In the absence of empirical evidence or predictions that could validate specific models, particular attention should be paid to mathematical constructions that admit clear physical interpretations.
-Our analysis will be of this type, establishing the constancy of surface gravity, ultimately the physical manifestation of the zeroth law of thermodynamics, based solely on a few gravitational equations.
+Our analysis will be of this type, establishing the constancy of surface gravity based solely on a few gravitational equations.